felipeornelis/todoist-go-client/README.md

 # Todoist Client Go

-This is an **unofficial** version of Go client for Todoist app.
-It's still in progress so it's definitely not recommended to be used in production.
-It's still poorly documented as well.
+This is an **unofficial** version of the Go client for the Todoist app.
+It's still a work in progress so it's definitely not recommended for production use.
+It's also still poorly documented as well.

 ## How to install
 ```bash